kamaldsingh/ImpactAI/description.md

 ## What's next for Impact AI
 - Our LLM model(dolly) can be explored further with bigger parameter(12 billion) model and additional prompt engineering.
 - This approach can also be applied to non ESG topics like detecting supply-chain issues and other risks facing companies and such use-case can be explored too.
-- Scale up with model and datasets further with databricks
+- Scale up our model and datasets further with Spark & databricks
-- Pitch the project to
+- Project pitch to external entities

+## References
+1. Green or Greenwashing?
+How Manager and Investor Preferences Shape Firm Strategy - Nathan Barrymore, March 2022.